Romage25/quiz-app/README.md

-# Trivio App
+# Triviona App

 ## 🚀 Overview
-Welcome to the Trivio App – a fun and engaging trivia game for everyone!
+Welcome to the Triviona App – a fun and engaging trivia game for everyone!
 This app allows users to test their knowledge on various topics, answering multiple-choice and true/false questions fetched from the Open Trivia Database (OpenTDB).
 The app is completely free and accessible to all!

 ## 🛠️ Built With